DariusCS/aptos-core/crates/aptos-faucet/README.md

 In all cases, if a directory holds a crate, the name of that crate is `aptos-faucet-<directory>`.
 For example the name of the crate in `metrics-server/` is `aptos-faucet-metrics-server`.

-## Summary
+## Features
-The Aptos Faucet is a service that runs alongside a test network and mints coins for users to use in testing and development.

 Noteworthy features of the faucet include:
 - Checkers, which confirm that the given request is valid.
 Examples include:
   - IP presence in a blocklist.
   - Auth token.
   - Google Captcha.
-- Built in ratelimiting, e.g. with a Redis backend, eliminating the need for something like haproxy in front of the faucet.
-These are also just Checkers.
+- Built in rate limiting, e.g. with a [Redis](https://redis.io/) backend, eliminating the need for something like haproxy in front of the faucet.
+These are also just checkers.
-- Bypassers, the opposite of Checkers, which allow requests to bypass Checkers and Ratelimits if they meet some criteria.
+- Bypassers, the opposite of checkers, which allow requests to bypass checkers and rate limits if they meet some criteria.
 Examples include:
   - IP presence in an allowlist.
 - Different funding backends.
 Examples include:
   - MintFunder: This works like the legacy faucet.
 By default, on startup we use the root account to delegate minting capability to a new account and use that to create and mint coins for each fund request.